Punjab National Bank Continues Senior Management Restructuring with Additional Changes

 Key Head Office Restructuring

-The restructuring focuses primarily on head office divisions, with several Chief General Manager positions being reorganized to enhance operational efficiency.
-The changes reflect the bank's strategic emphasis on consolidating operations and strengthening divisional leadership.
+The initial restructuring focused on head office divisions, with several Chief General Manager positions being reorganized to enhance operational efficiency.

 Official Previous Assignment New Assignment Experience